 In this instance, whatever is common practice with the issuing of academic transcripts and testamurs should be followed for the issuing of the AHEGS.
-If students receive a transcript or testamur from both institutions, an AHEGS may be issued by both institutions.
+If students receive a transcript or testamur from both institutions, an AHEGS may be issued by both institutions (if both institutes are licensed to provide AHEGS).
 If one institution takes the lead and issues the documentation, only one AHEGS should be issued.